 i) Preparing test solutions, compounds, and reagents for conducting tests and coordinating test procedures.

 ii) Developing, improving, and customizing chemical products, equipment formulas, processes, and analytical methods.

 iii) Determining chemical and physical properties, compositions, structures, relationships, and reactions of organic and inorganic compounds.

 iv) Consulting and conferencing with scientists and engineers to analyze, interpret, and develop tests.

 v) Writing technical papers and specifications for processes, tests, and procedures.

 vi) Maintaining, troubleshooting, and purchasing lab equipment

-These are the main duties that I am entitled to perform as a chemist.
+These are the main duties I am entitled to perform as a chemist.
 I would be happy to perform them in your facility.”

 3. What Are The Qualities That A Chemist Need To Be Successful?

 The interviewer expects you to tell them about what qualities and skills you should have as a chemist.
 Talk about the qualities, skills that you possess and think that they can make you successful in this role.